elf-alchemist/wadsmoosh-archive/README.md

 In rare cases, you may need to uncheck the `source_wads/` folder's read-only status.

 Advanced users can edit `wadsmoosh_data.py` to customize how and what WadSmoosh extracts.
 This file is Python code, read by the main program at runtime, so no recompile is required.
+You can also customize the ordering of the Master Levels in `masterlevels_order.txt`.

 ## Absolute Beginner's Guide